Hello, my name is Miss Smith. I am a Year 5 teacher (class 5S) and I am responsible for your child’s education for the next academic year.

 Reading / Comprehension :

-- Look at classroom rules and getting to know each other through circle time activities.
+- Be looking at classroom rules and getting to know each other through circle time activities.

-- Look at bullying and how to recognise bullying, help those who are being bullied and know where to go if bullying occurs.
+- Be looking at bullying and how to recognise bullying, help those who are being bullied and know where to go if bullying occurs.

 - Find out about the British Empire